 There are a number of reasons for this, the biggest one being that the act of coaching and the business of coaching are two separate things.
 The business of coaching is the same as any other entrepreneurial business and as such requires a coach to market, sell and promote their business.
 It means that a coach must develop negotiation skills, networking skills, selling skills and general business smarts.
 Without these, no matter how brilliant your coaching skills are, financial success will elude you.

 There are also other bigger issues at play; according to the latest Executive Coaches Earnings Report produced by Sherpa Coaching, per session rates for coaching have been declining over the past three years.
-While the report does not give precise reasons for the decline, market saturation is one the reasons; as the coaching profession has become established, there are increasing numbers of coaches entering the marketplace.
-Compounding this, average rates are being driven downwards by coaches who charge below market rates, for a plethora of reasons, ranging from desperation for work to low self-confidence when quoting and negotiating.
+While the report does not give precise reasons for the decline, market saturation is one of the reasons; as the coaching profession has become established, there are increasing numbers of coaches entering the marketplace.
+Compounding this, average rates are being driven downwards by coaches who charge below-market rates, for a plethora of reasons, ranging from desperation for work to low self-confidence when quoting and negotiating.

 Thus, to be financially successful as a coach requires not only excellent service delivery but strong business ability too.
 Thankfully, business skills can be learned and I recommend that once a coach has qualified and is ready to open their practice, they hire a business/executive coach for themselves who will support them to grow the business side of their coaching.